John Greene (nurse): Administrative contributions

 Greene served as a member of the Board of Examiners for the General Nursing Council and was a member of the Southwest Area Nurse Training Committee.
 Between 1961 and 1963, he was a member of the influential Platt Committee on Nursing Education for the Royal College of Nursing, led by Harry Platt which published as the Platt Report 1964.
 In 1963, he was appointed to the Salmon Committee which reported and made recommendations on staff structures in the NHS.

 During the 1960s and 1970s, Greene served on the Central Health Services Council and the Standing Nursing and Midwifery Advisory Committee as an adviser to successive governments.
 He served on enquiry committees into standards of care in psychiatric hospitals.
 In 1977, he became part of a Department of Health & Social Security working group reviewing functioning of mental illness hospitals.
 He promoted the interests and developments of nurse managers and administrators.

 Greene was Chief of the National Association of Chief Male Nurses 1953-1968 which was previously a section of the Society of Registered Male Nurses.
 The Association amalgamated with the Association of Nurse Administrators.

 Greene founded The Association of Chief and Principal Nursing Officers for Mental Hospitals.
 He negotiated amalgamation with the Association of Hospital Matrons to form the Association of Nurse Administrators, becoming the first male president of that association 1976-1979.
 He continued in this role after his retirement.

-Greene was a strong contributor of articles for professional health journals.
+Greene published several articles in professional health journals.
 He presented lectures and seminars for the RCN and other academic institutions.